Choosing the Right Franchise: A Comprehensive Guide

 Introduction

 Choosing a franchise is one of the most important business decisions you’ll make.
-The right choice can give you a proven business model, brand recognition, and ongoing support.
-The wrong choice can lead to financial strain, disputes, and legal headaches.
+The right choice can provide you with a proven business model, brand recognition, and ongoing support.
+Conversely, the wrong choice can lead to financial strain, disputes, and legal headaches.

-This guide walks through the key steps to choosing a franchise in Australia, combining commercial insight with essential legal considerations under the Franchising Code of Conduct.
+This guide walks you through the key steps to choosing a franchise in Australia.
+It combines commercial insight with essential legal considerations under the Franchising Code of Conduct.

 Start With Self-Assessment